Pear Cut Diamonds | Guide, Proportions, L/W Ratio

 Pear cut diamonds are highly sought after by those who desire something distinctive and unique.
 Buyers who choose a pear cut diamond do so confidently, drawn to its captivating shape and timeless appeal.

-This comprehensive guide provides an in-depth analysis of a diamond's cut proportions, color, clarity, fluorescence, and certification while offering advice on how buyers can prioritize the 4Cs.
+This comprehensive guide provides an in-depth analysis of pear cut diamond proportions, color, clarity, fluorescence, and certification while offering advice on how buyers can prioritize the 4Cs.

 Key Points to Know